walkmandede/patch_shopping_app/README.md

 ## Overview

-The **Flutter Shopping App** is a cross-platform application designed for online shopping enthusiasts.
-It features a clean UI, efficient state management using GetX, and Firebase integration for authentication and database management.
+The **Patch Shopping App** is a cross-platform application designed for online shopping enthusiasts.
+It features a clean UI, efficient state management using Bloc for state management and http for network call handlings.

 This project demonstrates how to build a scalable and maintainable Flutter app for e-commerce.